Bunurong: Country

-— George Robinson 1836.
-The journals of George Augustus Robinson, chief protector, Port Phillip Aboriginal Protectorate.
+— George Augustus Robinson, Chief protector, Port Phillip Aboriginal Protectorate.

 In June 2021, the Bunurong Land Council Aboriginal Corporation and the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, both registered Aboriginal Parties, agreed on a redrawing of their traditional boundaries developed by the Victorian Aboriginal Heritage Council.
 The new borderline runs across the city from west to east, with the CBD, Richmond and Hawthorn included in Wurundjeri land, and Albert Park, St Kilda and Caulfield on Bunurong land.
 It was agreed that Mount Cottrell, the site of a massacre in 1836 with at least 10 Wathaurong victims, would be jointly managed above the 160 m line.
-However these new boundaries are disputed by some Wurundjeri and Boonwurrung people, including N'arweet Carolyn Briggs of the Boonwurrung Land and Sea Council.
+However these new boundaries are disputed by some Wurundjeri and Bunurong people, including N'arweet Carolyn Briggs of the Bunurong Land and Sea Council.

-In Boonwurrung belief, their territory was carved out by the creator Loo-errn as he moved from Yarra Flats down to his final resting place at Wamoon and, as custodians of this marr-ne-beek country, they required outsiders to observe certain ritual prohibitions and to learn their language if the newcomers were to enter their land without harm.
+In Bunurong belief, their territory was carved out by the creator Loo-errn as he moved from Yarra Flats down to his final resting place at Wamoon and, as custodians of this marr-ne-beek country, they required outsiders to observe certain ritual prohibitions and to learn their language if the newcomers were to enter their land without harm.

 Clan structures

-Communities consisted of six land-owning groups called clans that spoke the Boonwurrung language and were connected through cultural and mutual interests, totems, trading initiatives, and marriage ties.
+Communities consisted of six land-owning groups called clans that spoke the Bunurong language and were connected through cultural and mutual interests, totems, trading initiatives, and marriage ties.
 Each had an Arweet, or clan leader.